benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 We can pass any object, value or variable to the script using the following: ScriptManager.setParameter("parameterName", Object);
 We can access any object, value or variable passed to or created by the script itself from java using the following: ScriptManager.getParameter("parameterName");

-Hopefully the comments in the file above have explained almost everything, if not, ask me questions in the comments below.
+Hopefully the comments in the file above have explained almost everything, if not, please pose me questions in the comments section below.
 <br/>
 <br/>